UDOOboard/X86-Docs/docs/14_Hardware_Reference/03_Video_Output.md

 On the UDOO x86 board, the Digital Display Interface #0 is used to implement a HDMI interface.

-HDMI featured by the Intel&reg; Braswell processor is the version v1.4.
+HDMI featured by the Intel&reg; Braswell processor is the version v1.4b.

-It can manage a resolution up to 4k 30fps 8bit.
-The 1080p resolution is managed in 60fps.
+Maximum resolution:
+* 3840x2160 @ 30Hz
+* 2560x1600 @ 60Hz
+* 24bpp

 <span class="label label-warning">Heads up!</span>  Always use HDMI-certified cables for the connection between the board and the HDMI display; a category 2 (High-Speed) cable is recommended for higher resolutions, category 1 cables can be used for 720p resolution.

-You can use this [HDMI to HDMI](http://shop.udoo.org/cable-hdmi-to-hdmi.html) cable to connect your display.
+You can use this [HDMI to HDMI](http://shop.udoo.org/cable-hdmi-to-hdmi.html) cable to connect to a HDMI display in 4k resolution.

 #### MiniDisplay Port ++ Connectors

-On the UDOO x86 board, the Digital Display Interfaces #1 and #2 are used to implement a multimode Display Port (DP++)interface, i.e. it can be used to support DP displays directly and, through an external adapter, also HDMI or DVI displays.
+On the UDOO x86 board, the Digital Display Interfaces #1 and #2 are used to implement a multimode Display Port (DP++) interface, i.e. it can be used to support DP displays directly and, through an external adapter, also HDMI or DVI displays.

 The configuration of this interface in DP or HDMI/DVI mode is automatic.

-HDMI featured by the Intel&reg; Braswell processor is the version v1.4.
+DP++ featured by the Intel&reg; Braswell processor is the version v1.1a.

-It can manage a resolution up to 4k 30fps 8bit.
-The 1080p resolution is managed in 60fps.
+Maximum resolution:
+* 3840x2160 @ 30Hz
+* 2560x1600 @ 60Hz
+* 24bpp

+You can use this [MiniDP++ to DP](http://shop.udoo.org/cable-minidp-to-dp.html) cable to connect to a DisplayPort display in 4k resolution.
-You can use these [MiniDP++ to DP](http://shop.udoo.org/cable-minidp-to-dp.html) and [MiniDP++ to HDMI](http://shop.udoo.org/cable-minidp-to-hdmi.html) cables to connect your displays.
+You can use this [MiniDP++ to HDMI](http://shop.udoo.org/cable-minidp-to-hdmi.html) cable to connect to an HDMI display in FullHD resolution.
+To have 4k resolution from mDP to HDMI you need an active adapter.

 ### UDOO X86 Hardware and UEFI BIOS User Manual